myloasm-docs/myloasm-docs.github.io/docs/FAQ.md

 myloasm exist -o results_directory (options)`
 ```

-## What read QC does myloasm do?
+## What read-level quality control does myloasm do?
 Do you need to do QC?

-Myloasm removes reads with < 1kbp and < X% mean base quality; X is estimated from `--quality-value-cutoff` as estimated from the fastq. **Adapters are not removed from the reads**.
+Myloasm removes reads with < 1kbp and < X% mean base quality; X is taken from `--quality-value-cutoff` (default = 90) using the fastq. **Adapters are not removed from the reads**.

 Adding more stringent filters is fine (e.g., filtering > 99% base quality).
 This could improve the assembly at the cost of losing lower coverage stuff / lower contiguity.